stIncMale/ratmex/contributing.md

 ## Build-related commands
 This project uses [Maven](https://maven.apache.org/) for organizing, managing dependencies and build procedures.

-Run from project root directory:
+Run from the project root directory:

 Command | Description
 --- | ---